indiana-university/rivet-docs/content/components/utilities/flex.md

 - `.rvt-content-baseline`

 #### align-items
-Please see the docs on [MDN][1] more information about the [align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) property.
+See the documentation on [MDN][1] for more information about the [align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) property.

 - `.rvt-items-start`
 - `.rvt-items-end`